 Investing in Property

-Everyone has been talking for the past nine or ten months about the “short payoff” solution to marketing real property in an environment where we have seen an abundance of high pricing in 2005 and 2006 and 100% or otherwise high loan to value financing.
+Everyone has been talking for many years about the “short payoff” solution to marketing real property in an environment where we have seen an abundance of high pricing in 2005 and 2006 and 100% or otherwise high loan to value financing.
 Properties being “upside down” in equity position are not being listed unless a realtor can secure hard figures from lending servicers setting forth in writing a guaranteed payoff figure which compromises perhaps late charges, prepayment penalties, interest or even some principal.
 The problems with these “short payoff” promises are twofold:

 (1).
 The loss mitigation desks at these servicers are so overworked that even a complete package including an appraisal, two years borrower tax returns and three months borrower bank statements, letter of hardship and otherwise clear title are overlooked or ignored due the tremendous volume of requests that cannot be processed, and

 (2).
 If the loan is sold or transferred to another servicer or the lender itself is sold or assumed by another banking entity, the original written short payoff may not be honored.